secretkeeperapp/secret-keeper-docs/secret_sharing_procedure.md

 5. I have a recovery account that I know the address of, and I keep the keys to that account etched in steel and buried in a canister under a tree in my backyard.
 I want to set up a mechanism to give access to the passphrase of my primary account to this recovery account 6 months after I stop checking in from the primary account.

 6. The same example as the above, except I want my three friends to confirm that access should be released to the recovery account, in case someone digs up the keys to that account.
-Of course, these friends wouldn’t have access to the account, or know that what they’re confirming is the release of access to a secret, to my recovery account.
+Of course, these friends wouldn’t have access to the account, or know that what they’re confirming is the release of access to a secret to my recovery account.

 7. [possibly too complicated] I want to keep my Trezor passphrase with my friends in case I forget it, and I don’t use a recovery account.
 I have two friends I trust very well, and three that I’m less close to.
 I’d like a scheme in which one of the friends from the first group needs to combine a part from two of the friends in the second group, and the secret is released to only the friend in the first group.